holstegelab/snakemake_pipeline/README.md

 5. Alignment of hifi and non-hifi reads to CHM13
 6. Perform sample check by comparing pacbio genotypes with GWAS array genotypes

-# To run the pipeline, use the following commands:
+## To run the pipeline, use the following commands:
-## It is adviseable to run the pipeline in a screen process
+### It is adviseable to run the pipeline in a screen process
 screen -S name_screen_process

-## Load conda environment py37 to use snakemake
+### Load conda environment py37 to use snakemake
 conda activate py37

-## Main command
+### Main command
-snakemake -s /project/holstegelab/Software/snakemake_pipeline/bin/Snakefile --latency-wait 60 --configfile /project/holstegelab/Software/snakemake_pipeline/bin/config/config_files_snakemake/config_XXX.yml --cluster "sbatch --ntasks {cluster.ntasks} -c {cluster.ncpupertask}" --cluster-config /project/holstegelab/Software/snakemake_pipeline/config/config_cluster.yml --jobs 1
+snakemake -s /project/holstegelab/Software/snakemake_pipeline/bin/Snakefile --latency-wait 60 --configfile /project/holstegelab/Software/snakemake_pipeline/config/config_files_snakemake/config_XXX.yml --cluster "sbatch --ntasks {cluster.ntasks} -c {cluster.ncpupertask}" --cluster-config /project/holstegelab/Software/snakemake_pipeline/config/config_cluster.yml --jobs 1

-## Parameters
+### Parameters
 The only parameter to define is the configuration file (--configfile).
 This is a plain-text file containing the directory of input files and the desider directory of output files.
 An example config file should look like:

 IN_DIR : "path/to/input/directory"

 OUT_DIR : "path/to/desider/output/directory"

+# Second Pipeline (Snakefile_merge_and_pileup)
+## Steps in the pipeline
+1. Merge and index hifi data aligned to GRCh38
+2. Merge and index non-hifi data aligned to GRCh38
+3. Merge and index hifi data aligned to chm13
+4. Merge and index non-hifi data aligned to chm13
+5. Run pileup analysis for methylation profiles for GRCh38-aligned (merged) data
+6. Run pileup analysis for methylation profiles for chm13-aligned (merged) data
+7. Run deepvariant analysis on GRCh38-aligned data

+## To run the pipeline, use the following commands:
+### It is adviseable to run the pipeline in a screen process
+screen -S name_screen_process

+### Load conda environment py37 to use snakemake
+conda activate py37

+### Main command
+snakemake -s /project/holstegelab/Software/snakemake_pipeline/bin/Snakefile_merge_and_pileup --latency-wait 60 --configfile /project/holstegelab/Software/snakemake_pipeline/config/config_merge/config_XXX.yml --cluster "sbatch --ntasks {cluster.ntasks} -c {cluster.ncpupertask}" --cluster-config /project/holstegelab/Software/snakemake_pipeline/config/config_cluster_merge_and_pileup.yml --jobs 1

+### Parameters
+Similarly to the previous pipeline, also this takes a configuration file as input.
+This should be a plain-text file containing the directory and file prefix of input and output files.
+An example config file could look like this:

+IN_FILES : "/project/holstegelab/Share/pacbio/data_processed/blood_brain_child/c1_blood/m64037e_210709_135828,/project/holstegelab/Share/pacbio/data_processed/blood_brain_child/c1_blood/m64050_201127_132810,/project/holstegelab/Share/pacbio/data_processed/blood_brain_child/c1_blood/m64050_210223_091925,/project/holstegelab/Share/pacbio/data_processed/blood_brain_child/c1_blood/m64050_210709_135541"

+OUT_FILE : "/project/holstegelab/Share/pacbio/data_processed/blood_brain_child/c1_blood/c1_merged"